joshvasquezr/lexer-parser-interpreter-joshvasquezr/README.md

    correct order.
       * Valid Program: x = 1 + 2 + 3
       * Invalid Program:  x = 1 ++3 + y
+3. ### ByteCodeInterpreter.java
+   The goal of this project was to interpret our already tokenized and validated `.txt` file.
+I will describe how I went about doing this.
+   * Step one, create bytecode based off of the `.txt` file fed to the Parser.
+This was done by creating an `ArrayList<Integer> bytecode` data member and using the `add(int x)` function to add bytecode to the array.
+I did this by storing the value of my `currentID` (i.e. x = 5; `currentID` =  x).
+Then when the program is in `parserExpression()`, if the
+   `currentToken` is an identifier, it will append the LOAD command to `bytecode`, which is 0, and the address of `currentToken` found in the `symbolTable`.
+If `currentToken` is an integer, the program will append the LOADI command to `bytecode`, which is 1, and the value of `currentToken`.
+Finally, if parseExpression recognizes that a new variable will be assigned to a new expression, it will the append the STORE command to `bytecode`, which is 2, and the address of `currentID`.
+   * Once, the bytecode is generated, we move onto the interpreter step.
+This is when `ByteCodeInterpreter.java` comes into the picture.
+Here we use the `run()` method to loop through the `bytecode` array two-by-two.
+We are doing this two-by-two because each command (LOAD, LOADI, STORE) is paired with an operand, be it an integer index or value.
+   I will briefly detail each helper method for `run()`:
+     * `load()` - accesses the `memory` ArrayList to extract the value found at the specified index.
+Then adds it to the `accumulator`.
+     * `loadi()` - directly adds the integer value to the accumulator
+     * `store()` - checks if there's space in the memory to store another integer.
+If there is enough space left, it will set the specified index to the value of the `accumulator` and then set `accumulator` back to 0.

+   In `run()` if the current index is a LOAD (or 0), then it will call `load()`, else if the current index is a LOADI (or 1), then it will call `loadi()`, else if the current index is a STORE (or 2) it will call `store()` and pass the necessary arguments to these methods.

 ### Test Plan